abbott567/blog/src/posts/back-to-blogging/content.md

 ---
 title: Back to blogging
-permalink: '/blog/{{title|slugify}}/'
+date: 2021-03-19
+dateModified: 2021-03-19
+tags:
+  - mental-health
 meta:
   description: >-
     Why I have been absent from blogging for a quite a while.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/images'
+  meta:
     image:
+      name: 'share-image-1'
+      extension: 'jpg'
-    href: /images/share-image-1.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
       alt: Craig Abbott talking at a conference.
-date: 2021-03-19
-dateModified: 2021-03-19
-tags:
-  - mental-health
   excerpt: |
     Well, it's been a while.

     I haven't published a blog post on my personal site for several years.

     The <em>exact</em> reason, I'm actually unsure of, but I'm pretty sure it's anxiety related.
 ---

 # {{title}}